zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 Now that we've defined an interface, let's see how we can use it.

 ### Implementing Interfaces
-Before we return to working with the various classes we created before, let's start with a different example.

 Suppose we have two classes representing different things that are unrelated except by the fact that each flies: an airplane and a bee.
 Both the Airplane and Bee class will have unique interfaces and implementations but they can